 securities;

 currencies or composite currencies;

 commodities;

 interest rates;

 stock indices; or

 other indices or formulae;

-an an amanifiad in the muising symplems

 in each case as specified in the pricing supplement.

 An example of indexed notes that we may offer is:

 "equity linked indexed notes," for which the principal, interest, or other amounts payable is determined by reference to the change in value in equity prices, such as a publicly traded security or an index of publicly traded securities.
 The final amount payable at maturity, at our option, may be cash or physical delivery of the underlying equity securities.